 Before your hospital stay, make sure you:

-- Understand and follow your pre-surgery instructions, this is important to ensure your procedure can proceed as planned
+- Understand and follow your pre-surgery instructions to ensure your procedure can proceed as planned.

 - Organise a lift to and from the hospital allowing for time for traffic.
 You cannot drive on the day of your procedure if you’ve had general anaesthetic.

 - Arrange time off work and a medical certificate if you need one.

 - Let your emergency contact know what’s expected of them, when your procedure is scheduled, and to keep their phone on them.